 In 2015, CJ participated in the Australian Theatre for Young People’s Fresh Ink Mentoring Program.
 He worked with playwright Nicki Bloom to produce two short plays, Bed Song and 3AM.
 In this same year, he attended ATYP’s National Studio at Bundanon, NSW, where he developed the monologue Changing Room under the mentorship of playwright Lachlan Philpott.

 In 2017, CJ mounted and sold out his first one-man cabaret show for the Adelaide Fringe, “Love & Anger”.
 The show explored themes of lost love and identity, and featured performances of Kate Bush and Tori Amos songs.

-In 2015 CJ was nominated in the Express Media Awards for Best Piece Published in Buzzcuts, for his review for Zygosity (which can be read here).
-CJ received commendations in the South Australian State Theatre Company’s ‘Young Playwright’s Award’ competition for two of his unproduced plays; in 2010, for Call Me Lolita, and in 2013 for The Pink Elephant.
-In 2017 he was made the Senior Winner for his play The River.
-The play reading was developed with director Sarah Dunn, and publicly read at the Dunstan Playhouse by actors Annabel Matheson and Matilda Bailey.
+CJ was nominated in the Express Media Awards for Best Piece Published in Buzzcuts, for his review for Zygosity (which can be read here).
+He received commendations in the State Theatre Company of South Australia’s ‘Young Playwright’s Award’ competition for two of his unproduced plays; in 2010, for Call Me Lolita, and in 2013 for The Pink Elephant.

 For a condensed version of this bio, please contact CJ.